MicrosoftDocs/azure-docs/articles/governance/policy/how-to/migrate-from-automanage-best-practices.md

 feature allows Microsoft Azure cloud platform to inspect the virtual machine operating system (OS) for provisioning errors, helping to provide deeper information on the root causes of the startup failures.
-Boot diagnostics is enabled by default when we create a VM and is enforced by the "Boot Diagnostics should be enabled on virtual machines" policy.
+Boot diagnostics is enabled by default when we create a VM and is enforced by the _Boot Diagnostics should be enabled on virtual machines_ policy.

 ### Windows Admin Center